Last updated on May 2nd, 2023

 Some of the best Lego Technic builds that I personally have put together with my kids are:

 - Lego Technic Telehandler (basically a large forklift)

 - Lego Technic John Deere Tractor

 Currently, Lego has 40 different Lego Technic sets that you can purchase and build with your children (or they can build themselves).
 As with the Lego City sets above there are many other Lego Technic sets than just the 40 active ones; however, you will have more difficulty finding those Technic sets that are no longer being actively produced.

 3. Lego Friends Sets

-The next popular type of Lego sets that are a great choice for younger kids are the Lego Friends sets.
+The next popular type of Lego set that is a great choice for younger kids is the Lego Friends set.
 These sets have a variety of recommended ages with some of them recommended for 4+ and others for 8+ (and of course every age in between).